CHARM-BDF/charmgpt/README.Plan.skipxml2.md

    - Binary outputs with source code
    - Bibliography handling
    - Error handling
+   - Artifact buttons with proper styling and icons
 2. No XML processing steps
 3. Clean JSON parsing with validation
 4. Proper error handling and recovery